-BRING TWO LOAVES OF BREAD…There are two loaves of bread, side by side, on the offering table to the Lord today.
-This unusual offering was appointed at this time of the year, around the 6th to 9th day of God's 3rd month, May 29 to 31 on our Gregorian calendar.
+BRING TWO LOAVES OF BREAD…There are two loaves of bread, side by side, on the offering table to the Lord.
+This unusual offering was appointed at this time of the year, around the 6th to 9th day of God's 3rd month, May 18 to 21 on our 2021 Gregorian calendar.
 Since both loaves are leavened, they appear to be spiritually significant as sinful types of mankind.
 But this is a heavenly offering...

 Why two loaves of leavened bread?
-3500 years ago, on Mount Sinai, God’s Spirit descended on Israel in fire and thunder or “kolot”, which means voices or languages, when the nation covenanted with Him by accepting the Ten Commandments.
-At the same time of the year 2000 years ago, on Mount Zion, fiery tongues of the Holy Spirit enabled individual Jews and Gentiles who covenanted with God through His Son, Jesus Christ, to speak and understand other languages.
+3500 years ago on Mount Sinai, around the 3rd day of God's 3rd month, May 15 on our 2021 Gregorian calendar, God’s Spirit descended on the Israelites in what looked and sounded like fire and thunder.
+However the word used to describe the event is “kolot”, which means voices or languages.
+The nation covenanted with Him through the gift of the Ten Commandments which was presented thunderously through the sound of His voice as He was visually manifested through fire.
+1500 years later, on Mount Zion, around the same time on God's calendar, fiery tongues of the Holy Spirit enabled individual Jews and Gentiles who covenanted with God through His Son, Jesus Christ, to speak and understand other languages.

 “On the first day of the third month after the Israelites left Egypt—on that very day—they came to the Desert of Sinai.”
 Exodus 19:1 tells us the Israelites arrived approximately 44-45 days after the Exodus, which occurred on the fifteenth day of the first month (Numbers 33:3).
 Further timing in the chapter points to additional days before God thunderously spoke His covenant to His chosen people, putting us approximately 49-50 days from the beginning of their Exodus.